paulinavonstackelberg/ValidatingMIRegularized/README.md

 This repository is split into several folders.

-- `Documents`: contains the ethical review document and the manuscript (& TeX files).
+1) `Analysis`: contains the script needed to generate the tables.
-- `Functions_simulation`: contains all functions needed to replicate this study.
+2) `Datasets`: contains the N=50000 datasets generated for the current study as well as the two missingness patterns.
-- `Datasets`: contains the N=50000 datasets generated for the current study as well as the two missingness patterns.
+3) `Documents`: contains the ethical review document and the thesis manuscript (& corresponding TeX files).
-- `Analysis`: contains the script needed to generate the tables.
+4) `Functions_simulation`: contains all functions needed to replicate this study.
-- `Results`: contains the results obtained in this simulation study.
+5) `Results`: contains the results obtained in this simulation study.
-- `Supplementary_figures`: contains the supplementary figures for all conditions.
-Also, this folder contains the PDF `Supplementary_file` which is referred to in-text.
+6) `Supplementary_figures`: contains the supplementary figures for all conditions.
+Here, you can find the PDF `Supplementary_file` which is referred to in-text.

 ## Software requirements